Resources > Articles

 4. Choose the Right Visualization Tools

-Numerous software tools on the market will help you communicate data to people in your company.
+Numerous data visualization tools on the market will help you communicate data to people in your company.
 These tools include:

 • Tableau